LucasShaffer/nfc_attendance/README.md

 Next, click the 'import' tab at the top of the webpage.
 Here, we can choose the 'mysql.sql' file from this repo in order to create the database.

+We should now have a new database that has a table called 'cards' which will hold information about the id cards and who they are linked with.
+Also, the 'readings' table will hold all of the readings we get from the users when they clock in or out.
+Lastly, the 'users' table will hold the name of the user and their unique id.

+We should now be able to add users to the database.